 We dispute ideas by using reasoned argument, rather than through intimidation or ad homonym attack.
-Or, said in a somewhat more consensus-like way: "Reduce the heat and increase the light"
+Or, said in a somewhat more consensus-like way: "Less heat and more light."

 3. OGC process participants think globally, devising solutions that meet the needs of diverse technical and operational environments.